-The National Science Foundation has invested $60 million to create a new program, Computer Science for All: Research Practitioner Partnerships (RPP) (NSF Grant No. 1745199), which focuses on researcher-practitioner partnerships as a model to foster the research and development needed to bring Computer Science (CS) and Computational Thinking (CT) to all K-12 schools.
+The National Science Foundation (NSF) has invested over $100 million in a new program, Computer Science for All: Research Practitioner Partnerships (RPP) (NSF Grant No. 1745199), which focuses on researcher-practitioner partnerships as a model to foster the research and development needed to bring Computer Science (CS) and Computational Thinking (CT) to all K-12 schools.

 The hallmark of the RPP program is to “strengthen the capacity of an organization to reliably produce valued CS and CT educational outcomes for diverse groups of students, educated by different teachers from varied contexts” and the studies have “less prescriptive research designs and methods, with research occurring in rapid, iterative and context-expanding cycles.”